Swasthani Barta (Fast)

-Shree Swasthani is a Hindu goddess (Parameshwari) and is responsible for the good fortune, welfare and Power.
+Shree Swasthani is a Hindu goddess (Parameshwari) and is responsible for the good fortune, welfare and power.
 She is mostly worshipped in Nepal in the holy month from poush Shukla purnima to magh Shukla purnima with dedicated rituals.
-Following such ritutals within this holy month brought many wishes to be fruitful for many.
+Following such rituals within this holy month brought many wishes to be fruitful for many.
 Through the reciting of story, we can find out the changes in fate provided by Goddess in the lives of several persons.
-But there are moluch more people who worships and have been satisfied by her blessings.
+But there are much more people who worships and have been satisfied by her blessings.
 She is a mother who loves you so much that, she will not take you go wrong path no matter the steps she takes for so.
 She is the creator of this universe.

 Original Newa version

 The original Newa version is very different from Swasthani written in Nepali language.
 People in the town of Sakwo have handwritten documents of Swasthani in the Nepal Bhasa.